dhonus/jellyfin-tui/README.md

 The goal of this project is a CMUS-like streaming client for Jellyfin with a featureful TUI.

-Currently most of the basic features are implemented.
-I'm struggling with ratatui's wonky layout system.
-I'll see if I can get it to work properly, otherwise I'll switch to another tui library.
+Currently most basic features are implemented.
+You can browse your library, search for music, play music, and scrobble to last.fm.
+More features will be added in the future.

 The player has a cover image in the corner, this requires the use of a terminal that supports sixel graphics.
 I will add a fallback for terminals that don't support it in the future.
 You can find out if your terminal supports sixel [here](https://www.arewesixelyet.com).